RitikaB2004/lemonade-shop-financial-model/README.md

-# 🍋 Lemonade Stand Financial Modeling – Review & Recap (Section 2)
+# 🍋 Lemonade Stand Financial Modeling – Review & Recap

 ## 📘 Description
 This repository contains a structured financial model for a small lemonade stand business, developed as part of a foundational review in financial modeling.
 It walks through the essential steps of building a model from scratch, including: